Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 }
 ```

-Later on we'll see (§ 26.6 and 26.7) how to read/print/process such structs out, node by node.
+Later on we'll see (§ 26.6-7) how to read/print/process such structs, node by node.

 ### 12.6.4 Circular dependencies
 A program containing the following struct definition: